 Pain in both hips can be due to back condition or the disease of the hip affecting both hip joints.
-Bilateral hip joints being affected by a disease is less common than single hipdisease.
+Bilateral hip joints being affected by a disease is less common than the single hip disease.

-Pain in both hips should raise the suspicion of possibility of following diseases
+Pain in both hips should raise the suspicion of the possibility of following diseases

 Avascular Necrosis of Hip

-Avascular necrosis of the hip occurs due to attenuation of blood supply to head of femur.
-Exact cause of the disease is not known though an association with prolonged steroid use and alcoholism is known.
+Avascular necrosis of the hip occurs due to attenuation of blood supply to the head of the femur.
+The exact cause of the disease is not known through an association with prolonged steroid use and alcoholism is known.
 The disease typically gets symptomatic in one hip and in quite a number of cases, imaging reveals that both the hips are involved.

-Sometimes, the presentation may be pain in both hips.
+Sometimes, the presentation may be the pain in both hips.